 The bat’s nest

-The inaccessible inland site of Ruapekapeka pā explains its name, which means ‘the bat’s nest’.
-This extraordinary fortification, designed by the Ngāti Hine chief Te Ruki Kawiti, incorporated palisades, trenches, and underground shelters.
+The inaccessible inland site of Te Ruapekapeka pā explains its name, which means ‘the bat’s nest’.
+This extraordinary fortification, designed by Ngāti Hine rangatira Te Ruki Kawiti, incorporated palisades, trenches and underground shelters.
 In early 1846 it withstood heavy bombardment by British forces before its defences were breached.
-When the British finally entered they found only a handful of Māori still inside – the rest had strategically withdrawn.
+When the British finally entered, they found only a handful of Māori still inside – the rest had strategically withdrawn.

 Town 17 km south of Paihia at the confluence of the Waiōmio and Waiharakeke streams.
 These flow out into the Kawakawa River estuary and out to the Bay of Islands.